Wine tasting in Porto: where, when and how

 wine quay bar porto

 The Wine Quay Bar is definitely one of my favourite spots at the moment, as it is one of the few places for a proper wine tasting in Porto.
-It is a cozy wine bar, very close to Luiz I iron bridge, and facing the Port houses on the other side of the Douro river.
+It is a cozy wine bar, very close to Luiz I iron bridge, and facing the Port wine cellars on the other side of the Douro river.

-There you can find a short yet careful selection of wines from several wine regions, like Douro Valley, the Green Wine Region, Alentejo and more.
-The prices for a glass of wine range from 3,50€ to 7€, which is fairly reasonable, if the wines are good (which they are).
+There you can find a short yet careful selection of wines from several wine regions, like the Douro valley, Alentejo and more.

 Capela Incomum – Wine Bar